multiobjectiveDSE/MultiObjectiveDSE/README.md

 ## Install

-This project uses torch,skopt, math and several basic python package.
+This project uses torch, skopt, math, and several basic python package.
 Go check them out if you don't have them locally installed.

 ## Usage